sdsu-comp526/fall24/_sources/slides/module2-2-c-pointers.md

 ```
 note that we are using the `[]` notation to indicate that this is a collection of items (an array).
 If we had accidentally declared this as a pointer to a collection of items, i.e., `int *array[] = {42, 77, 89}`, the compiler would have errored, not accepting the assigment of the elements `{42, 77, 89}` to initialize the array variable.

-This variable, array, is an extra-big box: three `int`s’ worth of storage.
+This variable, `array`, is an extra-big box: three `int`s’ worth of storage.

 If you try to display the content of the array by printing via

 ```c
 printf("Array %p\n", array); // it will print some hexadecimal string like 0x7fffa66c0fac
 ```
 Note that we used the format identifier `%p` for pointers.
 But when we use the _name_ of the array, `array`, you are actually using a pointer to the first element of the array (in C terms, `&array[0]`).
 This is called 'decaying': the array 'decays' to a pointer.
-Any usage of `array` is equivalent to if `array` had been declared as a pointer (with the exception that `array` is not an lvalue: you can’t assign to it or increment or decrement it, like you can with a real pointer variable - we will see more of this later).
+Any usage of `array` is equivalent to if `array` had been declared as a pointer (with some caveats: you can’t assign to it or increment or decrement it, like you can with a real pointer variable - we will see more of this later).

 So when you passed `array` to `printf`, you really passed a pointer to its first element.

-`Decaying` is like an implicit 'address-of' `&` operator.
+'Decaying' is like an implicit 'address-of' `&` operator.

 :::{note}
 ```c